AlexandraFF/react/ESOF-docs/Relatorio_5.md

 ### <a name="submissao"></a>Submissão do *patch*

-A *feature, após a sua implementação, foi sujeita a um pedido de *pull-request*, que pode ser encontrado no [GitHub](https://github.com/facebook/react/pull/5615).
+A *feature*, após a sua implementação, foi sujeita a um pedido de *pull-request*, que pode ser encontrado no [GitHub](https://github.com/facebook/react/pull/5615).

 ### <a name="analise"></a>Análise Crítica